 Summer’s Last Hurrah

 In my area, once Labor Day comes, summer’s over.
-The kids go back to school, and yard time is reduced to a precious hour between the arrival of the school bus and dinner on the table.
+The kids go back to school, and yard time dwindles.

 We enjoy our readers’ feedback.
 What grows in your late summer garden?
 Tell us in the comments section below!

 Want to learn more about growing asters?
 You will need these guides: